rgf2004/easypump/README.md

 that is why I've created this tool in order to make the buy and sell actions in less than 6 seconds. (it depends in your network traffic)

 ## How to compile ?
-- Computer should have JAVA version 1.8 or more you may download and install it from https://java.com/en/download/
+- Computer should have JAVA version 1.8 or latest version, you may download and install it from https://java.com/en/download/
 - download the execuatable Jar file or compile it your self using mvn install

 ## How to run ?